missjody/loan_calculator/README.md

 still todo:
 * determine why calculator is not grabbing ALL values on EVERY change of ANY value
+* change color of slider and slider area background
+* use isResult to control display of estimated monthly payment
 * resolve "defaultValue" warning in console
 * organize css according to Next js standards
 * deploy to Vercel hosting